Zagitta/rrocker/Approach.md

 - Admin_1 cert used to demo admin's being able to see all tasks
 - An untrusted CA + client cert to demo unauthorized client's can't connect

-Private keys will be generated with OpenSSL using the prime256v1 ECDH curve.
+Private keys will be generated with OpenSSL using the prime256v1 ECDH curve as recommended by mozilla: https://wiki.mozilla.org/Security/Server_Side_TLS#Modern_compatibility.

 ## Authorization
 The authorization scheme will be super simple solution where an authenticated user either is an admin or regular user.